 Intensity gets you there faster, if you can stick with it, but consistency ALWAYS pays in the long run when it comes to fat loss.

 What about intensity in the context of fitness improvement?

 It’s important to know that you can get health benefits from moderate and even light exercise.
 But when you compare it to intense exercise, there’s no contest.
-Higher intensity types ofcardio kick low intensity’s butt.
+When you look at it from the efficiency (time invested) point of view, higher intensity cardio kicks low intensity’s butt.

 This is one of the reasons High Intensity Interval Training (HIIT) is justifiably so popular.

 A paper just published in the ACSM’s Exercise and Sport Sciences Review discussed the research suggesting that intense aerobic interval training provides greater benefits for the heart than low or moderate intensity exercise.

 - Increased maximal oxygen uptake